-- 1. Child may not be able or willing to speak on his or her own behalf; - 2.
+- 1. Child may not be able or willing to speak on his or h - 2.
 Child may not be able to speak English; - 3.
-Child may not be allowed to speak to the FCM alone: - 4.
+Child may not be allowed to speak to the FCM ato - 4.
 Child may not have access to identification and/or travel documents; - 5.
 Child may work long hours and receive little or no pay; - 6.
-Child may not cooperate with the FCM during the interview (e.g., provide wrong information about identity and living situation); - 7.
-Child may not attend school or has large gaps in his or her education history; - 8.
-Child may live at his or her workplace or with his or her employer and many other people in a small area; - 9.
-Child may have a heightened sense of fear and distrust of authority; - 10.
+Child may not cooperate with the FCM ching the interview (e.g., provide wrong information about identity and living situation); - 7.
+Child may not attend school or has large gaps in his or her education history;8.
+Child may live at his or her working or with his or her employer and many other people in a small area: - 9.
+Child may have a heightdrad sense of fear and distrust of authority: - 10.
 Child may have engaged in prostitution or commercial sex acts; - 11.
 Child may have a significantly older boyfriend or girlfriend; - 12.
 Child may be a runaway; and/or - 13.
 Child may be in a public place (e.g., hotel) and found in possession of drugs/alcohol.

-[NEW] Types of Questions to Ask During an Interview for Possible Cases of Human Trafficking

-When allegations of human trafficking have been made or the FCM observes indicators of human trafficking during the interview with the child, the following questions can be asked to help determine if a forensic interview is needed:
+Types of Questions to Ask During an Interview for Possible Cases of Human Trafficking When allegations of human trafficking have been made or the FCM observes indicators of human trafficking during the interview with the child, the following questions can be asked to help determine if a forensic interview is needed:

-- 1. Tell me about your friends.
+- me about your friends.
 What activities do you do with them?
 Where do these activities occur?
-(These questions will help determine if the child is able to leave the home, play, and visit friends- this can indicate levels of control and possible trafficking.) - 2.
-Tell me about what you do in a typical day.
+(These questions will help determine if the child is able to leave the home, play, and visit friends- this can indicate levels of control and possible trafficking.) - Tell me about what you do in a typical day.
 What do you do outside of the home (e.g., work, extracurricular activities, etc.)?
 Do you like your work/doing these activities?
-Has
+Has someone told you/pressured you to participate in these activities?
+What happens if you do not participate in these activities?
+(These questions will help determine if the child feels forced to work or participate in other activities and what the consequences are if they do not participate.)